ScottPlot/ScottPlot.NET/content/faq/add-winforms-programmatically.md

 # Add ScottPlot WinForms Control Programmatically

-**ScottPlot controls can be added programmatically if they do not appear in the Visual Studio Toolbox** due to an old version of .NET Framework of Visual Studio.
-The recommended method for adding ScottPlot controls programmatically is to place it inside a panel.
+The FormsPlot control may not appear in the Visual Studio Toolbox or may throw `System.TypeInitializationException` when used in the designer.
+This is an known issue that affects old versions of Visual Studio and/or projects that target .NET Framework.
+The recommended solution is to place a `Panel` where you want the plot, then create a `FormsPlot` programmatically and place it inside it.

 **Step 1:** Open Visual Studio and create a new Windows Forms App